 Makoshika State Park

 Makoshika State Park is Montana’s largest state park as it totals almost 12,000 acres in size.
-The park has 11 designated trails, visitor center, campground, archery range, pavilion for rent, and amphitheater that seats over 200 people.
-The park receives over 100,000 visitors a year and just recently won the USA Today Best Montana Attraction award.
-The park’s main storyline is dinosaurs.
+The park has 11 designated trails, visitor center, campground, PDGA disc golf course, archery range, pavilion for rent, and outdoor amphitheater that seats over 200 people.
+The park receives almost 100,000 visitors a year and in 2017 won the USA Today Best Montana Attraction award.
+One of the park’s main attractions is dinosaurs.
 Over 10 different species of dinosaur fossils have been found in the park.
 The visitor center also has a paleontology lab in the basement.
-The trail crew will be repairing our most popular trail, the Diane Gabriel Trail.
-This trail is noted as our “dinosaur trail.”
-At the top of the Diane Gabriel Trail is a Hadrosaur vertebrate imprint that is fossilized.
-This trail is receiving a new pedestrian bridge and so we are anticipating more people using the Diane Gabriel Trail after the bridge is installed.
-The volunteer trail project will not include installation of the new bridge but instead fixing steps and possibly rerouting some portions of the .6 mile trail route.
-The project will also include installing new interpretive signs and some hand rails.
-Tools used for the project will include saws, hammers, Pulaski’s, McLeod’s, and shovels.
+The trail crew will be instrumental in helping with our partnership trail.
+The Buccaneer Trail connects the state park to the community college and travels over a BLM easement.
+This one mile trail needs some repairs and the BLM portion of the trail needs to be established.
+This trail work should not take more than two days.
+The other two days of work will include repairing the 1/2 mile Switchback Trail and Hungry Joe Trailhead.
+Tools used for the project will include Pulaski’s, McLeod’s, and shovels.